shidenko97/job_interview_exercises/README.md

-# job_interview_exercises
+# Job interview exercises
-Just a collection of job interview exercises
+Just a collection of job interview exercises.